dotnet/docs-maui/docs/android/internals/java-interop.md

 ### Marshal methods registration call sequence

-The call sequence for dynamic registration isn't used for the marshal methods approach.
-However, what's common for dynamic and marshal methods registration is the resolution of the native function target performed by the Java VM runtime.
+What's common for dynamic and marshal methods registration is the resolution of the native function target performed by the Java VM runtime.
 In both cases, the method declared in a Java class as `native` is looked up by the Java VM when first JIT-ing the code.
 The difference is in the way this lookup is performed.

 Dynamic registration uses the [`RegisterNatives`](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/functions.html#RegisterNatives) JNI function at runtime, which stores a pointer to the registered method inside the structure that describes a Java class in the Java VM.

-Marshal methods, however, doesn't register anything with the JNI.
+Marshal methods, however, don't register anything with the JNI.
 Instead, they rely on the symbol lookup approach of the Java VM.
 Whenever a call to a `native` Java method is JIT'd and isn't registered previously using the `RegisterNatives` JNI function, the Java VM will proceed to look for symbols in the process runtime image and, having found a matching symbol, use a pointer to it as the target of the `native` Java method call.